The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 Today's Coflein record says the stone is quite small, only 1.1m high.
 But it concedes that 'the weathered condition of the stone may indicate reuse of an earlier monument'.
 So maybe it can still be Properly Old.
 So if anyone's passing and wants to take a photo..

-There's a drawing here
+There's a drawing and article here

 Rhiannon Posted by Rhiannon